mikeKorakakis/node-datadog-metrics/README.md

 Make sure the `DATADOG_API_KEY` environment variable is set to your DataDog API key.
 You can find the API key under [Integrations > APIs](https://app.datadoghq.com/account/settings#api). *You only need to provide the API key, not the APP key.
 However, you can provide an APP key if you want by setting the `DATADOG_APP_KEY` environment variable.*

+### DataDog HOST

+You can set your Datadog server with the `DATADOG_SERVER` environment variable.
+For example DATADOG_SERVER='api.datadoghq.eu' or DATADOG_SERVER='api.datadoghq.com'

 ### Module setup